quantumalchemy/heroku-tor/README.md

 ## Setup

-Create a Heroku app as normal, with any buildpacks you typically use.
+1. Create a Heroku app as normal, with any buildpacks you typically use.
+2. Create the directory -> 'hidden_service'  in the root of your build repo.

-Then:
+3. Then:

 ```bash
 $ heroku buildpacks:add https://github.com/quantumalchemy/heroku-tor.git